 Read this “Spring Security form login example” to understand how to create a custom login form in Spring Security.

-3. If correct username and password are provided, Spring security will redirect to the original requested URL and display the content of the page.
+4. If username and password are correct, Spring will redirect the request to the original requested URL and display the page.

 Download Source Code